constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 - **Question 2**: How can we minimize the overlapping of data sources exploration during CLTQP to avoid useless repeated query processing?

-- **Question 3**: How can we reduce query execution time by utilizing P2P caching in the context of CLTQP?
+- **Question 3**: How can we reduce query execution time using P2P caching in the context of CLTQP?

-- **Hypothesis 1**: Given a large enough search space, defined as a search space in which it is possible the split it between the engines, then there is an inverse correlation between the number of engines collaborating and the execution time and a direct correlation with the number of data sources explored.
+- **Hypothesis 1**: Given a large enough search space, in which it is possible to split it between the engines, there is an inverse correlation between the number of engines collaborating and the execution time, and a direct correlation with the number of data sources explored.

 - **Hypothesis 2**: It is possible to partition the search space in the context of CLTQP, in a way that the query processing time of overlapping data sources is less than the time to process distinct data sources.